sneri12pic/SecureDev/README.md

 |-- LICENSE
 `-- README.md
 ```

-## Demo
+## Demo Overview

-In addition to these required fixes, I also implemented new application features that intentionally introduced security vulnerabilities.
-These were added so I could demonstrate how realistic security issues can appear in normal-looking functionality.
-The two additional vulnerabilities were:
+In addition to the required vulnerability mitigations, I also implemented two new application features that intentionally introduced security weaknesses.
+The purpose of this was to show how realistic vulnerabilities can appear inside normal-looking functionality, and then demonstrate how those issues can be exploited, fixed, and re-tested.

+The two additional vulnerabilities demonstrated in the demo are:

-Hidden form field trust / parameter tampering in the transfer confirmation flow
+* **Hidden Form Field Trust / Parameter Tampering** in the transfer confirmation flow
-Missing authentication for a critical admin password reset function
+* **Missing Authentication for a Critical Function** in the admin password reset feature

-For each vulnerability, the demo follows the same process:
+For each vulnerability, the demo follows the same structure:

-Show the feature working normally
+1. Show the feature working as intended under normal use
-Demonstrate how the vulnerability can be exploited
+2. Demonstrate how the vulnerability can be exploited
-Apply a secure fix
+3. Apply a secure fix that addresses the root cause
-Re-test the same attack to prove that the vulnerability has been mitigated
+4. Re-test the same attack to prove the vulnerability has been mitigated
-Confirm that the intended application functionality still works
+5. Confirm that the original application functionality still works correctly

-The purpose of the demo is to show that the fixes address the root cause of each vulnerability, rather than only blocking one specific payload or attack attempt.
+The main goal of the demo is to show that the mitigations do more than block a single payload or attack attempt.
+Instead, they remove the underlying security flaw while preserving the intended behaviour of the application.

 https://github.com/user-attachments/assets/f9e23ed9-dc71-4daf-ada4-493ef44a91e6